Rafe-code/qaoa_err_invest/README.md

 <!-- make sure below still makes sense now metrics has been moved up -->

-For both gates, the simplest circuit possible was used to minimise the evaluation time, corresponding to the circuits seen in [Figure 3](#fig-2) and [Figure 4](#fig-3).
+For both gates, the simple circuits were used to minimise the evaluation time, corresponding to the circuits seen in [Figure 3](#fig-2) and [Figure 4](#fig-3).
 As the `Rx` was investigated using a simulator it was constrained only by the computing power of the local device used, whereas the `Rzz` gate investigation had to be conducted within the 20 minutes of free quantum processing time offered by IBM over the time period this work was carried out.
 For this reason, the `Rx` gate was investigated at more angles, more shots, and for more repeats than the `Rzz` gate.

 When the `Rx` investigation circuit, given in [Figure 3](#fig-2) is evaluated with the input `|0⟩` and a rotation angle θ, the anticipated result, `|φ⟩`, is given by

 |φ⟩ = cos(θ/2)|0⟩ - i sin(θ/2)|1⟩

-meaning the likelihood of the measuring |1⟩ from the final state is given by
+meaning the likelihood of measuring |1⟩ from the final state is given by

 P(1) = sin<sup>2</sup>(θ/2)